telemaxx/Garmin-Connect-Export/README.md

                         your Garmin Connect password (otherwise, you will be prompted)

-  --archive             after downloading all garmin files automatically zip
+  --archive
-                        all the files in the directory into the filename.zip the specified archive zip file in the specified
+                        after downloading, all the files in the directory will be zipped into the specified archive zip file.
+The zip is performed after the optional --delete processing.

   -c [COUNT], --count [COUNT]
                         number of recent activities to download, or 'all' (default: 1)